Up to €90,000 funding for your customized decarbonization roadmap.

 Our team around Dr.-Ing.
 Manuel Gräber and Dr.-Ing.
 Franz Lanzerath consists of thermodynamics and simulation experts and relies on industry-proven software solutions.

-More about TLK EnergyClassification is in accordance with EU Recommendation 2003/361/EC:
+More about TLK EnergyClassification is based on EU Recommendation 2003/361/EC:

-The funding rate is 60% for SMEs, 50% for medium-sized companies and 40% for large companies.
+The funding rate is 60% for small enterprises, 50% for medium-sized enterprises and 40% for large companies.

 A complete transformation plan should include the following elements:

-These requirements are based on the BAFA specifications.
+These requirements are based on the specifications for EEW Module 5 transformation plans.